Crymych and Boncath

 Boncath, from the Welsh for buzzard, lies 4 miles to the north of Crymych and is surrounded by many fine manor houses, the most impressive to be seen being Ffynone designed and built by John Nash in 1792 and Cilwendig, a Georgian house built by Morgan Jones.

-Crymych is well connected to Narberth and Cardigan via bus service 430
+Crymych and Boncath are well connected to Narberth and Cardigan via Pembrokeshire bus service 430.
+The nearest railway station would be in Clunderwen

 Crymych is widely regarded as the capital of Preseli, the area around The Preseli Mountains.
 This is a place where the Welsh culture is strong and where the Welsh language is the first language of most of the residents.